nhsx/open-source-policy/open-source-policy.md

 ### Commits and Semantic Versioning

-Github offers comprehensive version control, but **changes to code (‘commits’) should be accompanied by [meaningful and informative records](https://www.gov.uk/service-manual/technology/maintaining-version-control-in-coding#writing-commit-messages). **Projects should also use [semantic versioning](https://semver.org/) in the form of MAJOR.MINOR.PATCH (e.g. 1.0.1).
+GitHub offers comprehensive version control, but **changes to code (‘commits’) should be accompanied by [meaningful and informative records](https://www.gov.uk/service-manual/technology/maintaining-version-control-in-coding#writing-commit-messages). **Projects should also use [semantic versioning](https://semver.org/) in the form of MAJOR.MINOR.PATCH (e.g. 1.0.1).
 They should increment the:

 * MAJOR version number when code becomes incompatible with previous versions,